Active Directory (AD)

 What is Active Directory?

-Active Directory (AD) is a proprietary directory service developed by Microsoft® to manage the authentication and authorization of users and machines on a Windows domain network.
+AD was developed to manage the authentication and authorization of users and machines on a Windows domain network.

 Data is stored in Active Directory as objects and organized by name and attributes.
 A group of objects that share the same Active Directory database is called a domain.
 One or more domains with a common schema and configuration constitute what is known as a tree.
 The top tier of Active Directory’s logical structure is a forest, which is made up of a group of trees.
 A forest constitutes Active Directory’s security boundary.

 Source: AD Structure - Source Microsoft.com Docs